Portkey-AI/portkey-gateway-infrastructure/README.md

-# Portkey Gateway - ECS Deployment
+# Portkey Gateway - Amazon ECS Deployment

 This enterprise-focused deployment guide provides comprehensive instructions for deploying Portkey Gateway on Amazon ECS clusters.
 Designed to meet the needs of large-scale, mission-critical applications, this guide includes specific recommendations for component sizing, high availability, and integration with monitoring systems.